-n-bit Addition (of two operands):
+n-bit Addition:

 The figure on the right shows a 5-bit addition.
-To implement a circuit with the truth table method, we would need 11 inputs and 6 outputs (not practical!).
-A better method is to use a cascade of Full Adders.
+Using the truth table method, we would need 11 inputs and 6 outputs.
+This is not practical!
+Instead, it is better to build a cascade of Full Adders.

-For an n-bit addition, the circuit looks like:
+For an n-bit addition, the circuit will be: